Chicago at Christmastime is a Favorite Family Tradition

 A stroll downtown includes street performers playing Christmas songs, the hustle and bustle of holiday shoppers, lighted garlands and trees everywhere and store windows decorated to the max.

 Considering a new tradition for your holiday season?
-Read on for why Chicago is the perfect Christmas destination:
+Read on for why a Chicago Christmas trip should be on your list:

 If you’re headed to the Windy City this holiday season, here are the best things to do in Chicago during this merry time of year: